-Note: It’s not really critical info, but you can remember that NT are chemical messengers that work between nerves, and hormones are chemical messengers that work through your bloodstream.
+Note: It’s not critical info, but you can remember that NT are chemical messengers that work between nerves, and hormones are chemical messengers that work through your bloodstream.
 Some chemicals can be both – such as the adrenaline I mentioned.

 Let’s see some other examples:

 - Androgens and especially testosterone – are the family of male sex hormones that determines the male gender and later its maturation.
-Besides that, there is a correlation between testosterone levels and aggression, assertiveness, dominance and risk taking behavior.
+Besides that, there is a correlation between testosterone levels and aggression, assertiveness, dominance, and risk-taking behavior.
 Note: although it’s a “male” hormone, women have it too, only in much smaller quantities.

-- Cortisol – a stress hormone, which released in times of… stress, or when you have low blood sugar.
-Its job is to signal your body to release the reserves of energy stores in your cells and turn them into glucose.
-Glucose is like the basic unit of fuel in your body, which the muscles burn in order to operate.
+- Cortisol – a stress hormone, which is released in times of… stress, or when you have low blood sugar.
+Its job is to signal your body to release the reserves of energy stored in your cells and turn them into glucose.
+Glucose is like the basic unit of fuel in your body, which the muscles burn to operate.
 So naturally, when you sense there’s a lot of action that’s going to happen – you want those reserves up in the front, ready to be used.

 Is it Para or just Sympathetic?

-One last introductory concept in neuroscience that I want to present you is the Autonomic Nervous System (ANS): The ANS is part of the central nervous system, but like its name suggests it autonomous, not in our direct control.
+One last introductory concept in neuroscience that I want to present to you is the Autonomic Nervous System (ANS): The ANS is part of the central nervous system, but like its name suggests it is autonomous, not in our direct control.

-The ANS controls many things we usually don’t need to think about but are critical to our survival – like breathing, keeping the heart pumping and digesting.
-Imagine if we had to actively think every moment about such things, when we barely remember where we put our keys… better leave it on auto-pilot.
+The ANS controls many things we usually don’t need to think about but are critical to our survival – like breathing, keeping the heart pumping, and digesting.
+Imagine if we had to actively think every moment about such things, when we barely remember where we put our keys, better leave it on auto-pilot.

 This system has 2 parts, which are opposite to each other in function and therefore keep one another in check – the Sympathetic system and the Parasympathetic system.

-Both innervate the same organs but send entirely opposite signals – where one makes your heart beat faster, the other slows it down.
+Both innervate the same organs but send opposite signals – where one makes your heart beat faster, the other slows it down.

 The Sympathetic System

-Sympathetic Nervous system is responsible mostly for the stimulation and activation of your body, and as I mentioned above, it also uses epinephrine.
+The sympathetic Nervous system is responsible mostly for the stimulation and activation of your body, and as I mentioned above, it also uses epinephrine.